Highlights from the Ratings and Financial Report for Sempra Energy (SRE)

 Seaport Global Securities gave a rating of “Buy” to SRE, setting the target price at $142 in the report published on June 15th of the current year.

-Volatility was left at 2.28%, however, over the last 30 days, the volatility rate increased by 2.10%, as shares surge +14.29% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.42% lower at present.
+Volatility was left at 2.14%, however, over the last 30 days, the volatility rate increased by 2.01%, as shares surge +12.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.45% upper at present.

 Insider Trading